 - The pre-employment screening process – Large or small, many companies conduct sophisticated and thorough screening activities before making a hire.
 This goes beyond just checking references.
 The pre-employment screening process often involves criminal record checks and verifying the education and other credentials you’ve listed on your resume.
 So, if you think you can get away with adding a fluency certificate in Spanish from a college to your resume, but you’re actually only at a conversational Spanish level after a few trips to Mexico, think again.

-At the end of the day, embellishing your experience on a resume can result in a loss of trust from a potential employer, or at least, someone new in your network.
+What’s important to remember is that embellishing your experience on a resume can result in a loss of trust from a potential employer, or at least, someone new in your network.

 Can you think of any other reasons to stick with the truth on a resume?
+Share in the comments.

 Image credit: Pixabay.com.